tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 The filter works by creating a lift of water using an air stone or a power head attached to the lift tube.
 As water is sucked from underneath the gravel, it is filtered by the gravel and the beneficial bacteria it hosts.

-An undergravel filter will enable you to have a clear access to all your tank, making catching fish a lot easier.
-You will have to clean it every few months (some report years), which is always good as you can allocate your time to do something else.
 Undergravel filter will catch a great amount of waste and particles but its effectiveness may be reduced over time if not cleaned.
+You will have to clean it every few months (some people report years), which is always good as you can allocate your time to do something else.

-The problem with this type of filter is you have to take everything apart to do the cleaning.
-Also, fish that dig the substrate, like convict cichlid for example, will compromise the integrity of the filter rendering it non operational.
+The problem with this type of filter is you have to take everything apart to do the cleaning, although you can gravel vacume the substrate.
+Another inconvenience is that fish dig up the substrate, like convict cichlid for example, will compromise the integrity of the filter rendering it non operational.

-For those reasons, the gravel filter is also used.
+> Undergravel filter has been somewhat 'forgotten' and replaced by other means of filtration.
+It is however a cheap and reliable way of achieving a full cycle in your tank.

 **Gravel filter**